 Log walls - Log walls are solid wood walls, using either milled or rough logs or solid timbers.
 Some homes have the appearance of solid log walls yet are actually wood frame walls with siding that looks like solid logs inside and out.
 Some log walls are manufactured with insulated cores.
 Assume no added insulation exists in a log wall unless manufacturer's data sheet and/or a visual inspection confirms insulation type and thickness.
-Framing members Determine the size of the Where framing is visible: framing members for all If insulation is in place, carefully probe depth using tape measure, wire probe, framed walls. or foam insulation depth gauge while disturbing as little of the assembly as possible.
-Where framing is not visible: Measure the width of the window or door jambs; Subtract the widths of the wall coverings and sheathing materials; 83 Compare the remaining width to 3.5" for a 2x4 wall or 5.5" for a 2x6 wall; Where exposed garage walls exist, examine them for reference although they will not always be the same as other walls; Where a wall does not some close to the framing width of a 2-4 or 2-6 inspect Where a wall does not come close to the framing width of a 2x4 or 2x6, inspect for continuous insulation on the inside or outside of the walls or look for "double stud" or "strapped" walls or other factors that account for a thickness greater than 5.5".
+Framing members Determine the size of the Where framing is visible: framing members for all framed walls.
+If insulation is in place, carefully probe depth using tape measure, wire probe, or foam insulation depth gauge while disturbing as little of the assembly as possible.
+Where framing is not visible: Measure the width of the window or door jambs; Wedstre the width of the window of door junios, Subtract the widths of the wall coverings and sheathing materials; Compare the remaining width to 3.5" for a 2x4 wall or 5.5" for a 2x6 wall; Where exposed garage walls exist, examine them for reference although they will not always be the same as other walls; Where a wall does not come close to the framing width of a 2x4 or 2x6, inspect for continuous insulation on the inside or outside of the walls or look for "double stud" or "strapped" walls or other factors that account for a thickness greater than 5.5".
 For brick veneer walls, assume 4.5" - 5" for brick, airspace and sheathing material.
-1 and shoulding material.

-$^{^{83}}$ (Informative Note) Approximately, 0.25" to 1.0" for stucco, 0.5" to 0.6" for interior sheetrock and 0.5" to 0.75" for other exterior siding materials.
+$^{83}$ (Informative Note) Approximately, 0.25" to 1.0" for stucco, 0.5" to 0.6" for interior sheetrock and 0.5" to 0.75" for other exterior siding materials.